Schedule Automations Around a Date Field in Bullhorn Automation

 No, if the email is going out today, then you shouldn't create a fixed date automation.
 The best route is to use a standard automation and use the Sending Window in the automation settings to control when the email will be sent.

-What happens if a Placement enters a Start Date based automation, and then the Start Date changes?
+What happens if a Placement enters a Start Date automation and the Start Date changes?

-The Placement will move to the most appropriate wait step based on the new Start Date.
+Bullhorn Automation automatically repositions the Placement to the most appropriate wait step based on the new Start Date.

-Placements will only move backwards in an automation if they have not already reached the End step, unless reentry settings are enabled.
+Placements will only move backward in an automation if they have not already reached the End step, unless re-entry settings are enabled.